 About Glenn Biggs

-Known for his dedication and service to the community, Glenn Biggs was a prominent figure whose leadership influenced economic development across San Antonio.
-When he was diagnosed with Alzheimer’s disease, he and his family struggled to find comprehensive care.
+Known for his dedication and service to the community, Glenn Biggs was a prominent figure whose leadership influenced economic development across San Antonio, Texas.
+When Biggs was diagnosed with Alzheimer’s disease, he and his family struggled to find comprehensive dementia care.
 This search led him to approach UT Health San Antonio and many other community leaders to address the need for a comprehensive center dedicated to understanding Alzheimer’s disease.

 You can power dementia care